kayesmahmud000/lingo-bingo/README.md

 - **Let’s Learn Page**: Contains static cards for each lesson, a tutorial section with an embedded YouTube video, and a “View More” button linking to tutorials.✅
 - **Lessons/:lesson_no**: Displays vocabulary for the specified lesson number, with colored cards based on difficulty and modals for detailed word information.✅
 - **Authentication Pages**: Separate login and registration pages with form validation and social login (Google).✅
-- **My Profile**: Shows user information and provides an option to update profile details.
+- **My Profile**: Shows user information and provides an option to update profile details.✅
 - **Tutorial Page**: Contains embedded YouTube videos for language learning.✅
 - **Error Page**: Displays a 404 message for invalid routes.✅